AkilaMK/ActiveMQ_Topic_Subscriber/README.md

 # ActiveMQ_Topic_Subscriber
-This is use to create a subscriber to ActiveMQ topic
+This is use to consume the topic in https://github.com/AkilaMahesha/ActiveMQ_Topic_Producer.git